 I’m not normally bothered by bugs and spiders.
 But the creepy-crawlies we encountered in the Papuan jungle were monstrous.

-Unlike their paltry cousins in the West, the insects and spiders in Papua are freaky and enormous.
+Unlike their paltry Western cousins, the insects and spiders in Papua are freaky and enormous.
 As they creep, their unnatural size exaggerates their slow, sickly movements.